turingschool/front-end-curriculum/projects/module-1/which-beyonce-solo.md

 - Once all matches are found, the user should see a congratulatory message including their name *and* the amount of time it took, in minutes and seconds, for them to find all 5 matches.
 - Each time a user plays, the ten cards should be assorted *differently*.
 - When the card is clicked on to view the other side, and when a card flips back over if not a match, there should be a smooth transition.
-- Once two cards are clicked on/turned over, **no other cards** should be click-able/turn-over-able.
-- Instead of having to manually re-click a card to turn it back face-down, the program should automatically flip both cards over, after the user has had 3-5 seconds from the time both cards are revealed to view them.
+- Instead of having to manually re-click a card to turn it back face-down, the program should automatically flip both cards over, after the user has had ___ seconds from the time both cards are revealed to view them.
+This is a great opportunity to do some user testing and see what the right amount of time is!

 ### Iteration 3 - Implement Storage

-- The users name should persist in local storage
+- The users name should persist in Local Storage
 - After a user wins, a winner board should appear.
 It should include the names of the 5 winners who solved the puzzle in the shortest amount of time, as well as the time they took to solve.

 ### Iteration 4 - Two Player: